luhenry/luhenry.github.io/_drafts/qemu-and-gha.md

 Go ahead, try it.
 Run `uname -m` for fun.
 Or even install a package of your choice with `apt install`, it just works!
 (If it doesn’t let me know, it’s a bug)

 Do you need to do all that on your machine, all of it by hand?
 Luckily no, especially on GHA, where you’ve a bunch of actions already available.
-Let’s explore some of them.
+Let’s explore some of them in the next part of this post.

-# Running on GHA
+# Next

-Docker-arch-actions
-run-on-arch
+Let's look in the next post how to use all of the on GHA to build and test your projects on RISC-V. (Link incoming once posted.)